-exercise if you are not eating
+How to lose weight if you are not exercising?

 Weight loss is easier if you exercise regularly and eat a healthy diet.
 However, if this is not possible due to an injury or a health issue, you may need to pay closer attention to your diet and consider some of the following options.